 Greed is dangerous within P2P lending.
 Finding a platform which can generate 18%+ returns is not that hard, however they usually come with the costs of monetary safety if the borrower defaults.
-Platforms such as Bulkestate, Crowdestate, and Envestio all have the possibility to reach above 15% returns.
+Platforms such as Bulkestate, Crowdestate, and Crowdestor all have the possibility to reach above 15% returns.
 However, on all 3 platforms, there is no buyback guarantee if the borrower defaults.
-This is where platforms like Mintos and Grupeer is good.
+This is where platforms like Mintos and Estateguru is good.
 They provide a lower return, but you are most likely in a safer spot with your invested money.

 Fear is just as dangerous.
-If you have been greedy and invested only in high yielding platforms with no diversification and lost some money due to defaults, you might have withdrawn your money to save yourself from further loses.
+If you have been greedy and invested only in high yielding platforms with no diversification and lost some money due to defaults, you might have withdrawn your money to save yourself from further losses.
 However, like stocks when the price goes down, do not panic and keep sticking to your strategy.

 While it can hurt to see defaults the smartest thing is to analyze why you have defaults.
 This brings me to a follow-up question on how to reduce risks when investing in P2P lending.